The Victorian Energy Upgrades (VEU) program reduces greenhouse gases by providing access to discounted energy efficient products and services.

 The Department of Environment, Land, Water and Planning develop the program's act and regulations.
 We are responsible for regulating the program participants and administering the program.

-Read more about our role in administering the program.
+Read more about how we regulate the program.

 Learn about certificates, known as Victorian energy efficiency certificates (VEECs) which are created for specified energy efficient activities in the VEU program.